 SC300 vs. SC200

 The big question on a lot of golfers minds will be whether or not they should spend the extra money on the SC300.

-The SC200 is an excellent value at just under $300.
+The SC200 is an excellent value at just under $300 - you can read my full review here.
 It gives reliable yardages similar to the SC300.
 Spending roughly $200 more will get you the app (which I liked), and the addition of launch angle and apex height.
 Are those features worth more than $200?
 I guess it depends on the golfer and their budget.
 They are both very good at what they do for the price.

 Wrapping It Up